Yongkangtan/lab2-student/README.md

   Producer #i, time = current time, producing data item #j, item value=foo Consumer #k, time = current time, consuming data item with value=foo
 ```

+Make sure you delete the "output.txt" file before each run.
+If you do
+not do this you may fail some tests.

 # Helpful References